bpiereck/github_training_Lisa/concepts_dictionary.md

 2. GitHub: collection of different gits.
 Is a cloud-based system that collects different Gits.

+3. Conceptual areas:
-3. Developing area: is the project folder that was initiated as a git repository
+- Developing area: is the project folder that was initiated as a git repository

-4. Local repository: hidden file .git where all the changes are being tracked and kept (timeline)
+- Local repository: hidden file .git where all the changes are being tracked and kept (timeline)

-5. Staging area: location used to prepare new snapshots to the timeline.
+- Staging area: location used to prepare new snapshots to the timeline.
 Temporary, intermediary area to prepare the commit.
+This area is important because it allows you to organize your files.
+You can add several files for which changes are linked and then commit both files together with only one message.

+What happen if I forget the `-m` in my commit?
+It opens a text editor and allows you to write a longer message (unlimited characters)